voneiden/voneiden/README.md

 ### Za-boom!

 I got some ideas on what put here, but that requires coding.
-Does anyone know how to code?
+Does anyone here know how to code?

+Hello?